Not sure if Qargo Coffee is right for you?

 Potential Mitigations

-- It would be prudent to ask long-term franchisees about their experience under any previous ownership.
+- Speaking with long-term franchisees can reveal important information about their experience under any prior ownership.

 Pattern of Litigation